Liam Gallagher: Controversies

-Musical style
+Musical style and inspirations

-Gallagher's voice has been compared to a blend of John Lennon and Johnny Rotten.
+Gallagher's voice has been compared to a blend of John Lennon, Johnny Rotten and Ian Brown.
 He has stated he has no clear influence other than Lennon and "music" itself, though he has been known to incorporate many different forms such as punk, indie, new wave, and jazz.
 On his singing, Spin magazine states that he "twists vowels to the stretching point Johnny Rotten-style — 'sun-shee-ine'".

+Gallagher has identified Rotten's band the Sex Pistols as being one he would have liked to front, having stated that he can impersonate Rotten "in his sleep".
 On the Definitely Maybe DVD, Gallagher revealed that the reason he sings with his arms behind his back is because it allows him to project more power through his voice.
-His singing pose also sees him leaning forward, arching his head up towards the mic on the stand.
+His singing pose also sees him leaning forward, arching his head up towards the microphone on the stand.

+Gallagher stated that his first record purchase was the debut album of the Stone Roses.
 In 2017, Gallagher admitted that had it not been for pop singer Madonna, he would have never entered the music industry.
 Recalling a childhood anecdote, he said he was "blown away" the first time he heard her song "Like a Virgin".